 \subsubsection{Companion mass detection limits and likelihood}

-The companion mass detection limits collected in \citet{vandermarel2021}, to our knowledge, are still up-to-date.
-The authors collected detection limits in the literature obtained using mainly two methods\footnote{For IRS48 \citep{vandermarel2021} reports a detection limit obtained through lunar occultation; we report it among the sparse aperture upper limits it is relevant for $R<0.2$ arcsec.}: (i) coronagraph studies, providing detection upper limits $q_{\rm cor}$ on the companion mass ratio outside the coronagraph area at radii $R_{\rm cor}\sim 0.1\textrm{--}\,0.2$ arcsec; (ii) when available, coronagraph detection limits are complemented by sparse aperture masking, that provides a detection upper limit $q_{\rm sp}$ on the companion mass ratio at radii typically $R_{\rm sp}\lesssim 0.2$ arcsec.
-Therefore, we introduce $q_{\rm max}(R)$ detection limits as continuous functions of the distance from the centre of the system $R$, which put together the upper limits obtained from different methods in each system.
+The companion mass detection limits collected by \citet{vandermarel2021} are still currently valid, to our knowledge.
+The authors collected detection limits in the literature that were mainly obtained based on two methods\footnote{ For IRS48 \citep{vandermarel2021} reports a detection limit obtained through lunar occultation from \citet{simon1995}; we report it among the sparse aperture upper limits that are relevant for $R<0.2$ arcsec.
+However, we note that this source is known to be deeply embedded in the cloud, and the conversion from flux sensitivity to mass upper limits might be unreliable \citep{calcino2019}.}: (i) coronagraph studies, which provided upper detection limits $q_{\rm cor}$ on the companion mass ratio outside the coronagraph area at radii $R_{\rm cor}\sim 0.1\textrm{--}\,0.2$ arcsec; (ii) when available, sparse aperture masking, which provides an upper detection limit $q_{\rm sp}$ on the companion mass ratio at radii of typically $R_{\rm sp}\lesssim 0.2$ arcsec.
+Therefore, we introduced $q_{\rm max}(R)$ detection limits as continuous functions of the distance from the centre of the system $R$.
+This combines the upper limits that were obtained with different methods in each system.

-We define $q_{\rm max}(R)$ based on a visual estimation from the continuous functions reported in Fig. 4 of \citet{vandermarel2021}.
-For each detection curve in \citet{vandermarel2021} we define two piecewise detection curves: one $q_{\rm max}^{+}$ constitutes an ``optimistic'' detection limit, the other $q_{\rm max}^{-}$, a ``conservative'' detection limit.
-The ``optimistic'' $q_{\rm max}^{+}$ reads:
+We defined $q_{\rm max}(R)$ based on a visual estimation from the continuous functions reported in Fig. 4 of \citet{vandermarel2021}.
+For each detection curve in \citet{vandermarel2021}, we defined two piecewise detection curves: one $q_{\rm max}^{+}$ constitutes an optimistic detection limit, and the other $q_{\rm max}^{-}$ constitutes a conservative detection limit.
+The optimistic $q_{\rm max}^{+}$ reads